jombard/IntegraBluePropertiesWeb/content/about/about.md

+---
-### Our mission
+title: Our Mission

-To bring integrity to the property market.
+description: To bring integrity to the property market
+---

 ### Our Core Values